katyachemistry/PLI_prediction/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

+## LICENSE
+The source code for the site is licensed under the MIT license, which you can find in the MIT-LICENSE.txt file.